10/28/19 By DAN ULLOA

 Forchion has been selling cannabis for years in New Jersey and feels both the current federal prohibition and the proposed New Jersey bill that failed earlier this year are unjust.
 He believes the bill was discriminatory because it excluded felons such as himself from even applying for a license to sell legally.
 This is outrageous considering his leadership in the legalization movement as well his canna-business experience not only in New Jersey but in California.

 Forchion is an adherent of the view espoused by Michelle Alexander in the New Jim Crow where she argued that America’s criminal justice system which denies individuals their right to vote and benefits due to their status as felons (who are predominantly African American and Hispanic) which makes them second class citizens in the United States the way Jim Crow laws did.
-Especially in her acknowledgment that as cannabis becomes legal, white men will get rich as those who were previously imprisoned for selling cannabis will be excluded and continued to be jailed.
+He agrees with her point that as cannabis becomes legal, white men will get rich as those who were previously imprisoned for selling cannabis will be excluded and continued to be jailed.

 According to the American Civil Liberties Union (ACLU), cannabis use is roughly equal among Blacks and Whites, but African Americans are 3.73 times as likely to be arrested for possession, and eight times more likely to be charged with possession with intent to distribute.

 In many states that passed adult-use cannabis reform, there has been a great delay in addressing the expungement of the records of those most harmed by the failed War on Drugs.
 Colorado was the first state to legalize in 2012 and passed a law in 2017 that allows those with misdemeanor use or possession convictions “to ask to seal, but not erase, criminal records if it is not currently a crime”.
 In California, when legalization passed in 2016, expungement was allowed, but no mechanism was outlined.
 Thus, cities and counties took a piecemeal approach.